WiiLink24/room-server/README.md

 ```
 libpq-dev python3-dev
 ```
-If you use RHEL install these
+If you use RHEL or Fedora install these
 ```
 libpq-devel python3-dev
 ```